tulioccalazans/smart_liveliness_detection/README.md

 ### 2. Motion Correlation Check

 This is a powerful defense that determines the final success of the verification.
+To prevent false positives from minor tremors, it uses the standard deviation of head angles to detect significant movement.
 It ensures head and device movements are correlated.

 **Configuration:**

 - `enableMotionCorrelationCheck`: Set to `false` to disable this check.
 (Default: `true`)
-- `significantHeadAngleRange`: The minimum range of head movement (in degrees) to be considered significant.
-(Default: `20.0`)
+- `significantHeadMovementStdDev`: The standard deviation threshold for head movement to be considered significant.
+A higher value is more tolerant.
+(Default: `5.0`)
 - `minDeviceMovementThreshold`: The minimum amount of device motion required to pass the check if significant head motion is detected.
 (Default: `0.5`)

 ### 3. Face Contour Analysis (Mask Detection)